 These are all acceptable ways to blueprint in a thesis statement.

 |Renting a new apartment during college is exciting because it promotes independence, rewards responsibility, and allows creativity.

 |This is one sentence, with commas separating each blueprint item.

 |Taking Professor Jerz’s Technical writing course is a wise choice.
 It focuses on correct grammar.
 It allows students to gain experience in the outside world.
 And it permits students to budget their time.

-|This example is a bit choppy — here, having a separate sentence for each point is pretty much a waste of words.
+|This example is okay but a bit choppy — here, having a separate sentence for each point is pretty much a waste of words.
 (But see revision, below.)

 |Taking Professor Jerz’s Technical writing course is a wise choice.
 It focuses on one of Jerz’s favorite things: correct grammar.
 It amplifies textbook knowledge by providing students with valuable experiences outside the classroom.
 And it forces students to learn time management — a skill that many college students lack.

 |This example is a bit more complex — the sentences which introduce the blueprint items are actually delivering some of the paper’s argument; hence, there’s a reason why each point needs a separate sentence.A student who has nothing more to say about a point than, for instance, “time management is a skill that many college students lack” is not going to want to give away that one idea in the blueprint; instead, he or she will try to create an entire paragraph around that one idea.

-Use Parallel Structure
+Use Good Structure

+The order of the points in the blueprint should perfectly parallel the points in the essay.
 If you say you are going to talk about “ships, shoes, and sealing wax,” but your essay starts with “sealing wax,” then your blueprint is distorted.

 |Taking Professor Jerz’s Technical Writing course is a wise choice because it focuses on correct grammar and allowing students to gain experience in the outside world.
 Students are also permitted to budget their time.

 |What is wrong with this example?
 How could it be fixed?

 Note: A thesis statement amounts to nothing if the paper is not completely focused on that main point.
 Proper blueprinting facilitates the coherency of the thesis throughout the rest of the essay.